Am I eligible for the program?

 What is the period of the program?

-Fellows may apply to participate of the Fellowship at BPC for at least 02 weeks and maximum 01 year.
+Interns may apply to participate of the Internship at BPC for at least 02 weeks and maximum 01 year.

-No, the fellowship program is on a volunteer basis.
+No, the internship program is on a volunteer basis.

-What activities do Fellows carry out during the program?
+What activities do interns carry out during the program?

 How to Apply